Secure CheckoutPersonal information is secured with SSL technology.

 Gonzalo Lizarralde is a professor at the School of Architecture of Université de Montréal.
 He studies the relationships between planning, design and construction processes.
 He has a PhD from Université de Montréal, a Masters in Architecture from McGill University and a post doctorate from the Department of Construction Economics and Management of University of Cape Town, South Africa.
 He has taught in leading Universities in Canada, Colombia and South Africa.

 University of Montreal, Canada

-Dr. Temitope is a Senior Lecturer at the School of Engineering and Advanced Technology (SEAT) at Massey University.
+Dr. Temitope Egbelakin is an Associate Professor at the School of Architecture and Built Environment (SABE) and the Executive Director of CIFAL Newcastle at the University of Newcastle in New South Wales, AU.
 Her research interests include Construction Project Performance, Disaster Resilience, Prefabrication and Affordable Housing, as well as Smart Construction and Informatics.
 Dr. Temitope is a prolific researcher, having led several funded research projects and has published widely in top international refereed journals.
 She has been active in several local and international research groups such as QuakeCore, National Science Challenges (NSC), Integrated Research on Disaster Risk (IRDR), and the International Council for Research and Innovation in Building and Construction (CIB).

 School of Architecture and Built Environment (SABE), The University of Newcastle, New South Wales, Australia